arexbold/GlueShowerChallenge/README.md

 Character Restriction
 - Since you can only use Rice Shower.
 You must use your Head Start 3* Voucher on Rice Shower at the beginning.
 Your 1st and only run is Rice Shower.
+- You must use Pace Chaser.
+- You cannot try to force Medium races or lower for URAs.

 Gacha Pulls
 - Receive all your new account rewards which include the SSR Voucher you need to use on Rice Shower.